vidyagames998/vidyagames998.github.io/dw1/index.md

 ### Vademon
-At 40 Prosperity, talk to circle in Mount Panoroama in field before Mamemon Go to bulletin board in town next to arena and read shellmans message Return
+At 40 Prosperity, talk to circle in Mount Panoroama in field before Mamemon At 45 Prosperity, go to bulletin board in town next to arena and read shellmans message Return

 ### Seadramon Fishing